VgTajdd/plugin_manager/README.md

 ```
 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Just to let you know, pull requests are welcome.
+For major changes, please open an issue first to discuss what you want to change.

 ## License